-- At all times, students must follow the ICT Acceptable Use Policy; - Students may own and use a mobile phone outside school hours while parent/carer(s) monitor its responsible use; - Students may use mobile phones on the journey to and from school and are encouraged to use them responsibly; - Students are encouraged to leave mobile phones at home; - Students who bring a phone to school must switch it off and either hand it in at Student Services for safe keeping to be collected at the end of the day, or store it in their school bag; - Students may access their mobile phones before 8:40am and after 3:00pm every school day.
-All other times are mobile phone free. - Electronic devices cannot be taken into formal assessment situations; - Use of electronic devices on excursions, camps and extended trips will be specified for the particular activity.
+- At all times, students must follow the ICT Acceptable Use Policy; - Students may own and use a mobile phone outside school hours while parent/carer(s) monitor its responsible use; - Students may use mobile phones on the journey to and from school and are encouraged to use them responsibly; - Students are encouraged to leave mobile phones at home; - Students who bring a phone to school must switch it off and either hand it in at Student Services for safe keeping to be collected at the end of the day, or store it in their school bag; - Students may access their mobile phones only when not on school grounds. - Electronic devices cannot be taken into formal assessment situations; - Use of electronic devices on excursions, camps and extended trips will be specified for the particular activity. - may use a mobile phone in learning, for a specific task, for a specific time under teacher supervision at the explicit direction of a teacher.
+The device must not be accessed for recreational use (music, social media, etc).
+Photos, videos or audio recordings are to be taken only with permission of all parties and with the agreement of the presiding teacher.